mykola2004/DS_STAGE2/HW5/README.md

 3. To test batch model deployment just check folder /batch_deployment locally, every minute file output.csv will be updated wih predictions corresponding to input values(file input.csv)

-In order to run tests, 1 run rest_api/app.py file, then open in root directory of the project command prompt and run: pytest tests/
+In order to run tests, firstly run rest_api/app.py file, then open in root directory of the project command prompt and run: pytest tests/